 The ABA House of Delegates approved the revised Standards for Programs Providing Civil Pro Bono Legal Services to Persons of Limited Means at the 2013 Annual Meeting.
-Below is the resolution including the text of the Standards and commentary.
-We are currently in the process of publishing the Standards as an e-publication with links to relevant resources and will make an announcement when the e-publication becomes available.
+Read the resolution including the text of the Standards and commentary.

 Organized Pro Bono programs have existed in the United States for over a century, and provide options for those who may not have access to legal services.
 The number of pro bono programs is continually increasing however, not all pro bono programs succeed and are effective.
 Due the changing nature and the multiple types of Pro Bono programs the Standards for Programs Providing Civil Pro Bono Legal Services to Persons of Limited Means provides guidance on the necessary elements of an effective pro bono program.
 This includes, becoming effective and efficient in finding volunteers, meeting the clients’ needs, and providing high quality service for volunteer lawyers and clients.